Aliases for MAOB Gene

 GeneCards Summary for MAOB Gene

 MAOB (Monoamine Oxidase B) is a Protein Coding gene.
 Diseases associated with MAOB include deep brain stimulation for parkinson's disease and substance abuse.
-Among its related pathways are Alpha-synuclein signaling and Metabolism.
+Among its related pathways are Alpha-synuclein signaling and RNA Polymerase I Promoter Opening.
 GO annotations related to this gene include protein homodimerization activity and flavin adenine dinucleotide binding.
 An important paralog of this gene is MAOA.

 UniProtKB/Swiss-Prot for MAOB Gene